Lavadude82/SimpleInputWebAPI/README.md

 # SimpleInputWebAPI
-Web Browser Gamepad, Keyboard, Mouse APIs are a bit complicated, why not make them simple?
+Web Browser Gamepad, Keyboard, Mouse APIs/Events are a bit complicated for starters, why not make them simple?
+This is useful for Canvas API development.

 # gamepadInput(index:number)